stinb/UnderstandForVSCode/README.md

 * On the bottom status bar on the left, hover over _Understand_ to see buttons for common commands.

 ---
+> Why don't I see some commands in certain files.

+If a file isn't a resolved project file, then the file-specific commands won't show up in the command palette.
+The other commands - general and project-specific - should still be available.

+---
 > How do I see the name of a violation?

 Do any of the following